 - Single department or single program seminars, colloquia, or other departmental speakers and events are typical academic units' responsibilities.

 - The regular business meetings of a student organization.

-- Funding requests are not authored by a GSA member and sponsored by an officially registered student organization or by the GSA Executive Committee.
+- Funding requests are not authored by a GSA member and sponsored by an officially registered student organization or the GSA Executive Committee.

-- The GSA Assembly shall not provide funds for speaking fees, performance fees, or other service fees to individual UC Santa Barbara graduate students involved in GSA-funded events and activities.
+- The GSA General Assembly shall not provide funds for speaking fees, performance fees, or other service fees to individual UC Santa Barbara graduate students involved in GSA-funded events and activities.